 I am an Assistant Professor of Sociology at Boston University.
 I received my PhD in Sociology from Harvard University.

-I am interested in the causes and consequences of mass incarceration for patterns of social inequality.
-My current book project explores the geography of mass imprisonment in historical perspective.
-Using data visualization and mapping of address-level data, I explore the local origins of the historic rise in imprisonment.
-My research draws on a range of methodologies and data sources, including spatial analysis, surveys, and experiments.
+I analyze mass incarceration from a spatial perspective to understand and explain broad patterns of social inequality.
+My current book project explores the geography of mass imprisonment using data visualization, mapping, and spatial analysis of geocoded address- and county-level data.
+My research draws on a range of methodologies and data sources, including spatial analysis, surveys, and qualitative interviews.

 Current projects include a mixed-methods study of place stratification and poverty-related organizational density, a field study of solitary confinement in Pennsylvania, and studies of neighborhood attainment and substance use after incarceration ends.